CMSgov/bluebutton-web-server/README.md

     (copy both x509 files, in PEM format, inside certstore)

-If your backend FHIR server does not require certificate-based authorization then this step can be omitted.
+If your backend FHIR server does not require certificate-based authorization then the previous step can be omitted.

 Making calls to a back-end FHIR server requires that you set a series of variables before running tests or the server itself.